1970–71 Chicago Black Hawks season: Season standings

-Game log
+Record vs. opponents

 Playoffs

-The Hawks opened the playoffs against the Philadelphia Flyers, who had a record of 28–33–17, earning 73 points, while placing third in the West Division.
+The Hawks opened the playoffs against the Philadelphia Flyers, who had placed third in the West Division with a record of 28–33–17, earning 73 points.
 The series opened with two games at Chicago Stadium, and the Black Hawks, who won a club record 30 games at home, continued their dominance, easily defeating the Flyers 5–2 and 6–2 to take a 2–0 series lead.
 The series moved to the Philadelphia Spectrum for the next two games, however, the Hawks were too much to handle for the Flyers, as Chicago won a close third game by a 3–2 score, before sweeping Philadelphia out of the playoffs with a 6–2 win in the fourth game.

-Chicago's next opponent was the New York Rangers, who had finished the season with a 49–18–11 record, earning 109 points, and a second-place finish in the East Division.
+Chicago's next opponent was the New York Rangers, who had finished the season in second place in the East Division with a 49–18–11 record, earning 109 points.
 The Rangers defeated the Toronto Maple Leafs in their first playoff series.
-Since the Black Hawks won their division, they were given home ice advantage in the series.
+Since the Black Hawks won their division, they were given a home-ice advantage in the series.
 The series opened up with two games at Chicago Stadium, however, the Rangers took a 1–0 series lead, defeating the Hawks in overtime by a 2–1 score.
 Chicago evened the series in the next game, shutting out New York 3–0.
 The series shifted to Madison Square Garden for the next two games, and the Rangers won the third game of the series by a 4–1 score, however, Chicago fought back in the fourth game, demolishing New York 7–1 to once again even the series.
 The fifth game was back in Chicago, and the Hawks took the series lead for the first time with a 3–2 overtime victory.
-Back in New York for the sixth game, the Rangers would push the series to the limit, with their second overtime victory of the series, setting up a seventh and deciding game in Chicago.
-The Black Hawks used their home ice advantage, and held on for a 4–2 victory, to win the series, and earn their first trip to the Stanley Cup finals for the first time since 1965.
+Back in New York for the sixth game, the Rangers pushed the series to the limit, with their second overtime victory of the series, setting up a seventh and deciding game in Chicago.
+The Black Hawks used their home-ice advantage, and held on for a 4–2 victory, to win the series, and earn their first trip to the Stanley Cup Finals for the first time since 1965.